FAQs

 What is the cost of playing for the London Monarchs?

 There is a fixed price for winter training which changes year to year based on the number of players and venue costs.
 The price also includes the payment of specialist coaches where appropriate.
+Mid-week training is paid on a rolling quarterly basis.
 There is a further cost for training kit and the full uniform.

 Once the travel season begins there is a yearly fee to cover registrations, insurance and other fixed costs for the year.
 Tournament travel and fees are done on a case by case basis and are separate from this yearly fee.